amartig16/uart-led-visual-demostrator-part1/README.md

 ### Part 2: The Decoder:

-The second part of this project is a Flutter application that will use a smartphone's camera to watch the LED, decode the light pulses from our UART signal, and display the message on the screen.
+The second part of this project is a Flutter application that will use a smartphone's camera to watch the LED, and decode the light pulses from our UART signal.

 ### Part 2 Repository: [coming soon]